Alisson-Ribeiro/Git/README.md

 * git log -S"Hello, World!" ---> filters and shows commits that introduced a specific line

 * git log main..feature ---> shows the commits present in feature branch, but not in main branch.
 It's the progress the feature branch has achieved since it was separated from main

+## Collaborative workflows
+### How to sincronize (git remote) || the 'git remote' command is an interface to manage a list of remote entries to the repository

+### How to view git remote settings

+* git remote ---> lists the remote connections you have with other repos

+* git remote -v ---> lists the remote connection with other repos with the URL included for each connection

+### shows where you are (fetch)ing from and where you (push)ing to